mrkkrp/markkarpov.com/tutorial/megaparsec.md

 stringLiteral = char '\"' *> manyTill L.charLiteral (char '\"')
 ```

-* To turn `L.charLiteral` into a parser for char literals we only need to
+* To turn `L.charLiteral` into a parser for char literals, we only need to
   add the enclosing quotes.
 Here we follow Haskell syntax and use single
   quotes.
-The `between` combinator is defined simply as: `between open close
+The `between` combinator is defined simply as `between open close p
-  p = open *> p <* close`.
+  = open *> p <* close`.

-* `stringLiteral` uses `L.charLiteral` to parse individual characters inside
+* `stringLiteral` uses `L.charLiteral` to parse the individual characters
-  a string literal enclosed in double quotes.
+  inside a string literal enclosed in double quotes.

 The second function is also interesting because of its use of the `manyTill`
 combinator: